Evanesco-Labs/miner/README.md

 - **--pk**: Path of the ZKP prove key (default: "./QmNpJg4jDFE4LMNvZUzysZ2Ghvo4UJFcsjguYcx4dTfwKx").
 - **--key**: Path of the key file as miner address (default: "./keyfile.json").
 - **--coinbase**: Coinbase Address where mining reward will be sent to.
-It's the same as miner address by default.
+No need to set this flag if you've already set coinbase address in Fortress wallet.
 - **--passwordfile**: The file that contains the password for the keyfile.
 - **--config**: Config file path (default: "./config.yml").
 - **--url**: Set WebSocket raw url of Evanesco full node to connect to. (miner connects to official seed nodes by default)